Physician Assistant (PHAS)

 PHAS 5225.
 PA Professional Practice II.
 (1 Credit)

-This course will encompass issues related to stereotyping, bias, conflicting health beliefs and values, single perspectives, PA and patient expectations.
+This course will encompass issues related to stereotyping, bias, conflicting health beliefs and values, PA and patient expectations.
 Diversity and culture will be discussed, and ways to include this information in PA clinical practice will be explored.
 Cases will be used, and this will be primarily a discussion and reflection focused course.

 PHAS 5230.
 Medical Decision Making II.
 (2 Credits)